-American Psychological Association (APA) approval is reserved for traditional, on-campus psychology programs.
-Students may be able to find some APA-approved institutions that offer a few courses online.
-However, fully online APA-approved clinical psychology programs are not available.
+American Psychological Association (APA) approval is reserved for traditional, on-campus psychology programs, making fully online APA-approved clinical psychology programs unavailable.
+However, students can find some APA-approved institutions that offer a few courses online.
+Keep reading for more information.

 How to Find an APA-Approved Clinical Psychology Program with Online Course Options